 Cryotherapy, also known as cold therapy, is a type of treatment commonly used to heal sports related injuries.
-Ice or another type of cold application is placed on the location of the injury to offer the individual pain relief and other benefits.
-Cryotherapy treatment for sports injury is often used as initial first aid to help reduce symptoms such as inflammation, pain and swelling.
-Cryotherapy can also be used along with heat therapy after the initial injury stage has passed.
+The doctor places ice or another type of cold application on the location of the injury to offer the individual pain relief and other benefits.
+Physicians often use cryotherapy treatment for sports injury as initial first aid to help reduce symptoms such as inflammation, pain and swelling.
+They also use cryotherapy along with heat therapy after the initial injury stage has passed.

-There are several different ways that the many various forms of cryotherapy can be applied.
-The type of cold therapy that is chosen will be dependent on the location of the injury as well as the type of injury.
+There are several different ways that doctors and patients can apply the many various forms of cryotherapy.
+The type of cold therapy that the doctor chooses will be dependent on the location of the injury as well as the type of injury.

 Most people are familiar with the ice pack.
-This is simply a container that holds ice that is crushed or chipped.
+This is simply a container that holds crushed or chipped ice.
 Some of the commonly used containers are plastic bags, ice bags and towels.
 Ice packs are typically more efficient that frozen gel packs because ice packs stay cooler longer.

 An ice bath is another effective cryotherapy treatment for sports injury.
-A large container like a tub is filled with ice, and is the best method to treat bony areas of the body.
+An ice bath consists of a large container filled with ice.
+It is the best method to treat bony areas of the body.

 Other cryotherapy methods include:

 - Coolant sprays

 This type of therapy has proven to be beneficial right after an injury has occurred and during rehab.
 Pain relief is the most noticeable advantage to using cold therapy.
 Doctors do not know the exact reason why cryotherapy reduces pain.
 However, physicians think it is due to:

 - Releasing endorphins

 - The sensation of the cold is greater than the sensation of the pain